 The family kitchen, with washing machine and dryer too, is just across the corridor from the downstairs bedroom.
 If you are a keen camper and the weather is good, you could also camp in our wild garden.

-We tend to eat breakfast and lunch as and when and not always all at the same time, so it would probably work best if you help yourself to these, either in your room or in the family kitchen (unless we are having a lazy day at home and you want to join us) and you'd be very welcome to join us for family dinner every evening and of course help yourself to snacks (many guests have raved about our cookies, so there are plenty of those around).
+We tend to eat breakfast and lunch as and when and not always all at the same time, so it would probably work best if you help yourself to these, either in your room or in the family kitchen and you'd be very welcome to join us for family dinner every evening and of course help yourself to snacks.

 We live about 20 minutes walk or a mile (2 km) from the somewhat quirky village of Ventnor (population about 5,000) which has a few small supermarkets, several antique and Thrift (charity) shops for bargain hunting and numerous local cafes and restaurants with international and local cuisine.
 Museums, theatres, and cinemas are easily accessible, as are opportunities to join local sports clubs or try out sailing, surfing, hang or paragliding etc. You can get around the island by public bus or train, but busses that stop close to us are not that frequent (like once an hour), but we are happy to give you a lift if you want to explore places of the island that we are driving to anyway that day (we go to Newport, the island's capital twice a week , and to the other main towns Cowes and Freshwater most weeks too), or we can pick you up from the bus stop in Ventnor which does have frequent services.
 There are several beaches in walking distance and fantastic walks too in the immediate area, as well as the round the island coastal path of over 10 km.

 We look forward to making many more friends from around the world and getting stuff done around the house at the same time.

 Eingeschränkter Internet Zugang